Diagnosing starter problems, begins with knowing the basics, of how an engine actually starts.

 Bad Starter Solenoid

-A bad solenoid, can also be a source of starter problems.
+So, a bad solenoid, can also be a source of starter problems.
 The solenoid acts like a relay, to route power directly to the starter from the battery.

-How The Starter Actually Works
+So, How The Starter Actually Works

 The starter itself, is a high torque direct current electric motor.
-Inside is a rotating armature, four brushes and a pair of field coils or permanent magnets (on new models).
+Inside is a rotating armature, four brushes and a pair of field coils, or permanent magnets (on new models).
 The starter uses the opposing magnetic forces of the armature and field coils, to convert electrical energy into mechanical energy.

-• Voltage is routed, through a solenoid or relay to the starter.
+- Voltage is routed, through a solenoid or relay to the starter.

-• As the starter begins to spin, the drive gear extends and engages the teeth, on the flywheel ring gear.
+- As the starter begins to spin, the drive gear extends and engages the teeth, on the flywheel ring gear.

-• When the engine starts, the drive gear retracts and the starter stops spinning.
+- When the engine starts, the drive gear retracts, and the starter stops spinning.

-• An overrunning clutch in the starter drive, prevents the starter from being, over-revved and being damaged.
+- An overrunning clutch in the starter drive, prevents the starter from being, over-revved and being damaged.

 Cranking an engine is hard work and pulls a lot of amps, out of the battery.
 The cranking load is even greater, during cold weather.
-Because, low temperatures thicken the viscosity of the oil in the crankcase and increase drag.
+Because, low temperatures thicken the viscosity of the oil in the crankcase, and increase drag.
 At the same time, the battery has, less amps available.
 Because, cold temperature slows down the chemical processes, inside the battery that release stored electrical power.
 This helps when, diagnosing starter problems.

 Other Starter Issues